 Why is time in nature important?
 A series of studies in 2010 coordinated by Richard Ryan, professor of psychology at the University of Rochester, confirms that the experience of being in nature causes people to feel more alive.
 Ryan sums it up by saying, “Often when we feel depleted we reach for a cup of coffee, but research suggests a better way to get energized is to connect with nature.”
 Better yet, nature not only makes us feel more alive and energized, it has proven to benefit both our mental and physical health, and our overall sense of well-being.

 Ryan and others conducted a series of tests using college students to prove their point.
 In one test subjects were taken on either a 15-minute walk in nature or another in a building with long hallways.
 A second test had participants view a slideshow of nature shots or in contrast, buildings around the country.
 A third test asked those involved to imagine themselves in a variety of situations both active and sedentary, as well as both inside or outside a building.
-In addition, subjects spent a series of days recording their exercise, social interactions, time spent outside and inside (including time with by windows and with plants).
+In addition, subjects spent a series of days recording their exercise, social interactions, time spent outside and inside (including time spent by windows and with plants).
 According to the test results in every single instance, those involved felt consistently more energetic when they spent time in natural surroundings.
 Just 20 minutes a day was a significant benchmark for improved vitality.

-Another noteworthy study showed that just 30-40 minutes watching a nature video with around 15 minutes of running water deceased subjects stress levels 20 to 30%.
+Another noteworthy study showed that just 30-40 minutes watching a nature video with around 15 minutes of running water decreased subjects’ stress levels 20 to 30%.
 A 1998 study done in Japan reported that nine walks through an old growth forest over a six-year period brought about a significant improvement in the blood sugar levels of patients with type 2 diabetes.
 A medical research study in Wales found that people living in green and natural areas were three times more likely to be physically active than those living in less green places and their likelihood of being overweight or obese was about 40 percent less.
 In contrast, people living in areas with high amounts of litter and graffiti and less greenery were 50 percent less likely to be physically active and their likelihood of being overweight or obese was also 50 percent higher.
 It has even been demonstrated that the ability to look out of a hospital window following surgery helps a patient heal faster with less pain.

 Most of these studies aren’t new or even difficult to believe.
 There is something in all of us that understands how important it is to be outside and experience the sound of the breeze through trees, the flow of a creek over rocks, or the twitter of birds singing.
 Still, just like with many things we know are both good for us and worth the effort, taking the time and insuring the experience often gets talked about rather than done.